itsf4llofstars/enigma_machine/README.md

 ## Enigma Machine

 The enigma.py and main.py utilites.py are still in development.
 You can technically<br>
-run them but there is no assurance that they will work, or produce and outpu<br>
+run them but there is no assurance that they will work, or produce and outpu.<br>
-.

 You will need all three files in the directory.

 Run the script by: